The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Small dogs may get multiple days’ worth of food from a single pack, while larger dogs will eat one pack per meal.
 In either case, your shipment will come with precise portioning instructions, so you’ll know exactly how much to feed your dog per meal.

 As for the size of each portion, our 100-lb.
 Scottish Deerhound above was recommended 1,199 calories per day by Spot and Tango, but 1,223 calories by Ollie.
-This means that despite the lower price, Ollie squeezed in a few more calories per meal.
-However, that difference could vary for different sizes.
+This means that for Ollie’s price, they squeeze in a few more calories per meal.
+We’re not sure if and how much the calorie count will vary for other dogs.

 Despite the slight discrepancy in calorie count, both companies package and portion their meals pretty similarly, so it’s a tie for us.
 Really, what’s worth considering here is the price per calorie, but we already covered pricing above.